kahi-framework/kahi-ui.nbn.dev/content/docs/surfaces/card.md

 ## Sizing

-You can sizes / spacings of the child elements via the `sizing` property.
+You can change the sizes / spacings of the child elements via the `sizing` property.

 ```svelte repl Card Sizing
 <script>